Aks-Dmv/vqa_hierarchical_attention/README.md

     train2014/
     val2014/

-### Understand VQA API

-Now let's take a look at the Python API for VQA.
-Suppose we are at the root directory of this cloned repository.
-Launch a Python 3 interpretor and run:

-    >>> from external.vqa.vqa import VQA
-    >>> vqa = VQA(annotation_json_file_path, question_json_file_path)

-where `annotation_json_file_path` and `question_json_file_path` are paths to `mscoco_train2014_annotations.json` and `OpenEnded_mscoco_train2014_questions.json` in the `$DATA` directory.
-Use the `vqa` object to answer the following question.

-**1.1 Which member function of the `VQA` class returns the IDs of all questions in this dataset?
-How many IDs are there?**

-**1.2 What is the content of the question of ID `409380`?
-What is the ID of the image associated with this question?**
-    Hint for later tasks: This image ID can be padded with 0s (and prefix and suffix) to obtain the image file name.

-**1.3 What is the mostly voted answer for this question?**

 ### Prepare the dataset for PyTorch

-If you can answer the above questions, you should be able to start writing the data loader code.
-In this section you will fill in the file `student_code/vqa_dataset.py`.
+We implemented customized dataloader, a subclass of `torch.utils.data.Dataset` (https://pytorch.org/docs/stable/data.html), to provide easy access to the VQA data.
+You will find the details in the file `student_code/vqa_dataset.py`.

 #### Closed vocabulary

-For this assigment, we will use a closed vocabulary for the question embedding.
-In other words, we will choose a fixed vocabulary of words in the question sentences and feed them as input into our networks.
-In particular, we will choose a set of words that has the **highest frequency** in the training set.
+We used a closed vocabulary for the question embedding.
+In other words, we choose a set of words that has the **highest frequency** in the training set.
 All the remaining words will be considered as an 'unknown' class.
-For more details, please refer to our course slides, or [these slides](https://www.dropbox.com/s/84dawq7agq6i6o5/Image%20Captioning%20and%20VQA.pdf?dl=0) from previous year.

 **1.4 Finish the `_create_word_list` function.
 It should split a list of question sentences into words.** Hints: 1.
 Convert any upper case alphabet to lower case.
 2. Remove all punctuations before splitting.